-Boxed Warning: Progressive multifocal leukoencephalopathy: Natalizumab increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
+Tysabri (natalizumab) has a Black Boxed Warning for Progressive multifocal leukoencephalopathy: Natalizumab increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
+Monitor patients, and withhold Tysabri immediately at the first sign or symptom suggestive of PML.